kiante-fernandez/Rhddmjags/README.md

 -

+### Possible citation
+Nunez, M. D., Fernandez, K., Vandekerckhove, J., & Srinivasan, R. (2023).
+[A tutorial on fitting joint models of M/EEG and behavior to understand cognition.](https://psyarxiv.com/vf6t5) PsyArXiv. https://doi.org/10.31234/osf.io/vf6t5

 ### License

-Rhddmjags is licensed under the GNU General Public License v3.0 and written by Kianté Fernandez from the Neruoeconomics group at The Ohio State Univeristy.
+Rhddmjags is licensed under the GNU General Public License v3.0 and written by Kianté Fernandez from the Neruoeconomics group at University of California, Los Angeles.